Archaeoastronomy: Transient phenomena

 Additionally there are often transient phenomena, events which do not happen on an annual cycle.
 Most predictable are events like eclipses.
 In the case of solar eclipses these can be used to date events in the past.
 A solar eclipse mentioned by Herodotus enables us to date a battle between the Medes and the Lydians, which following the eclipse failed to happen, to 28 May, 585 BC.
-Other easily calculated events are supernovae whose remains are visible to astronomers and therefore their positions and magnitude can be accurately calculated.

 Some comets are predictable, most famously Halley's Comet.
 Yet as a class of object they remain unpredictable and can appear at any time.
 Some have extremely lengthy orbital periods which means their past appearances and returns cannot be predicted.
 Others may have only ever passed through the Solar System once and so are inherently unpredictable.

 Meteor showers should be predictable, but some meteors are cometary debris and so require calculations of orbits which are currently impossible to complete.
 Other events noted by ancients include aurorae, sun dogs and rainbows all of which are as impossible to predict as the ancient weather, but nevertheless may have been considered important phenomena.